The BEST Chicken Cacciatore in a rich and rustic sauce with chicken falling off the bone is simple Italian comfort food at its best!

 Authentic Chicken Cacciatore is an Italian classic and makes for an incredible dinner.
-You’ll never get a more succulent home cooked meal than this recipe!
 Easy to make and loved by the entire family, Cacciatore aromas fill your entire house with comfort and warmth as it cooks itself on the stove or in the oven!
+You can also make our slow cooker chicken cacciatore recipe

 This Chicken Cacciatore recipe is an easy throw-together-meal with the most delicious sauce full of incredible flavours!